commcheck396/ANTIEPIC.INC/report/part2Draft.md

 2. **Handling Games with Few Reviews:**
    We discard games with very few reviews (e.g., only one review) from our prediction process.
 This avoids the problem of unreliable predictions due to insufficient data.

+3. **Reasonableness of weight:**

+   We assign weights to each comment based on the time of the comment and the number of responses.
+This ensures that comments that are more recent and have more support have more influence in the model.

 ### Process

 The process follows these steps: